UPDATES

 Ethics, Integrity and Aptitude

-• Emotional intelligence — concepts, utilities and application in governance
+• Emotional intelligence-concepts, and their utilities and application in administration and governance.

-• Contributions of moral thinkers & philosophers from India and world
+• Contributions of moral thinkers and philosophers from India and world.

 • Case Studies on all above issues